Coca-Cola serving trays

 Fair / Grades 3-4

 Major flaws are numerous and very obvious.
-Rim chips, rubs, deep scratches, dents and staining are common.
-Flaking and rust spots are often numerous and fading and soiling is common.
+Major chips, rubs, deep scratches, dents and staining are common.
+Rust spots are often numerous and fading and soiling is common.

 Collector desirability is minimal if any, as is presentability.
 Future return on investment is very unlikely.